-A new immersive Star Wars themed experience at Disneyland will provide vegan treats for its guests, including blue milk aka bantha milk.
+A new immersive Star Wars themed experience at Disneyland will provide vegan treats for its guests, including blue milk aka bantha milk and plant-based meatloaf.

 Called Star Wars: Galaxy’s Edge, the upcoming area will include enclosed passageways that expand and compress to portray fades from the films.
 To maintain the atmosphere, the park’s rides contain no obvious markings, and the Millennium Falcon – the franchises’ famous starship – is also subtly marked.

 Disney unveiled restaurant menus for the new theme part earlier this week, Theme Park Insider reports.
 At Docking Bay 7 Food and Cargo, diners will be able to order the Ithorian Garden Loaf, a plant-based “meatloaf” that comes serves with roasted vegetable mash, seasonal vegetables, and mushroom sauce.